Home Now Contact Wishlist github twitter Tags Archive RSS Knew me at Gompers? TIL feed

 2014-05-10

 Joni Mitchell is great, but I try to think of her lyrics as nonsense (a la Tori Amos1) because they're always "introspective"2 .
-Today's case in point, youtube told me against my will that instead of a bunch of gibberish about astrology, Little Green is a about giving up her newborn daughter for adoption.
+Today's case in point: youtube told me against my will that instead of a bunch of gibberish about astrology, Little Green is about giving up her newborn daughter for adoption.

 1: Jeez, five seconds looking for some nonsense lyrics by her brought up stuff about multiple miscarriages and female genital mutilation.